The Best Pool Alarms For Keeping Your Family Safe (2019)

 A lot of pool owners say they don’t have trouble with false alarms and they like the security of a reliable alert.

-If you need an alarm without a complicated set-up, this could be the one for you.
+If you need one without a complicated set-up, this could be the one for you.

-This floating Poolguard alarm (click here to check the price on Amazon) is made to use in any above ground pool and is the only floating alarm that is only floating alarm that is NSF certified to the ASTM F2208 pool alarm standard.
+This floating Poolguard alarm (click here to check the price on Amazon) is made to use in any above ground pool and is the only floating model that is NSF certified to the ASTM F2208 pool alarm standard.

-The greatest thing about this alarm is how loud it is.
+The greatest thing about this unit is how loud it is.

-If a child falls into the pool with this alarm activated, anyone within a block-wide radius should be able to hear it and respond to a potentially dangerous situation.
+If a child falls into the pool while it is activated, anyone within a block-wide radius should be able to hear it and respond to a potentially dangerous situation.

 It’s also extremely easy to set up and use, making it a great choice for anyone who would rather not deal with complicated installation.